alicagatay/event-propagation-example-javascript/README.md

 # JavaScript Event Propagation Example

-This is a project to practice my learnings on JavaScript event propagation, event bubbling and event capturing.
+JavaScript Event Propagation Example is a simple project I have created in order to practice my understandings of event propagation, event bubbling and event capturing in JavaScript.

+This project is made by using pure JavaScript, HTML and CSS.
+No frameworks or libraries are used.